 Why are there small holes in my printed part after washing?

-Why is the surface of my part chalky and how to avoid this?
+Why is the surface of my 3D-print composite part chalky and how to avoid this?

 Post-processing Composite-X will take a bit more effort compared to standard resins.
 If you post-process parts similar to regular resins, the surface of the part can be chalky, see part on in the picture below on the left.
-The white chalky layer on top of the part can be scratched off easily.
-This white layer is actually ceramic powder that is responsible for the great properties of Composite-X. If you want to get rid of the chalky layer, a different washing protocol should be followed.
+The white chalky layer on top of the part can be scratched off the 3D-print composite part easily.
+This white layer is actually ceramic powder that is responsible for the great properties of composite resins.
+To get rid of the chalky composite layer, a different washing protocol should be followed.
 Learn more about it below.

-How to wash and post-process parts made of Composite-X?
+How to wash and post-process parts made of composite resins?

 Print is stuck on my platform, how to take it off?

-Why does my FEP film look dull after printing with Composite-X resin?
+Why does my FEP film look dull after printing with composite resins?

 During printing there is constant movement between the resin and the bottom of the resin tank.
 Due to the rigid and abrasive ceramic particles in the resin, this will turn the FEP a bit dull after printing.
 The film is still usable and we have not seen any negative effects on this on print times of other resins, or the Composite-X resin yet.